 the required pollutants (main pollutants, PM, Pb, Cd, Hg, PAHs, HCB, dioxins/furans and PCBs);

-years for which reporting of gridded data is required.
+years for which reporting of gridded data is required (every 4 years from 2017 onwards).

+For official reporting, the EMEP grid is to be used at a resolution of 0.1°x0.1°, however the guidance provided in this chapter also applies to other resolutions.

 Terminology